I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/reshub/ns-reshub-_pnp_serial_bus_descriptor.md

 `TypeSpecificRevisionId`

 The revision ID of the variant of this structure that is used for the serial bus type (I2C, SPI, and UART) that is specified by the <b>Tag</b> member.
 Each serial bus type extends the <b>PNP_SERIAL_BUS_DESCRIPTOR</b> structure by adding fields that are specific to the bus type.
 For more information, see the ACPI 5.0 specification.

+`TypeDataLength`

+The length, in bytes, of the bus-type-specific data that follows the <b>PNP_SERIAL_BUS_DESCRIPTOR</b> structure.
+This length value includes the data between the end of the <b>TypeDataLength</b> member and the start of the Resource Source string, but does not include the Resource Source string.
+For more information, see the ACPI 5.0 specification.

 ## Remarks
 This structure defines the data fields in a serial bus connection descriptor, as described in section 6.4.3.8.2 of the ACPI 5.0 specification.
 This descriptor describes the bus connection to a target device that is connected to a serial bus (I2C, SPI, or UART).